Walk over steep forest slopes and former sand excavation

 Length: 3 kilometers

-Marking: Blue poles
+Marking: Blue arrows

 Starting points: Entrance Middenduin / Duinlustweg in Overveen or at visitor center De Kennemerduinen (opposite Zeeweg)